 This is a Category 2 watershed and Tier 1 priority habitat action under Biological Strategy of the Upper Columbia Salmon Recovery Plan.
 The Biological Strategy states "The highest priority for protecting biological productivity should be to allow natural geo-fluvial processes, such as unrestricted stream channel migration and sediment transport, instream complexity, and flood plain function.
 The principal means to meet this objective is to protect the channel-migration zone and the riparian zone beyond the channel-migration zone, when these features are functioning at a high level ."
-This area has been impacted by development (housing, railroad, and power lines); however, there is significant off-channel and wetland habitat, as well as good riparian vegetation.
+This area has been impacted by development (now-abandoned small vacation cabins , railroad, and power lines); however, the majority of the riparian areas are in functioning condition, there is significant off-channel and wetland habitat, and diverse riparian vegetation with large trees..
 Uniting the subject properties under protection allow the greatest natural function possible between Hwy.
 2 and the BNSF Railroad, and permanently secure scarce off-channel habitat in this area of Nason Creek (Appendix A - Maps 2, 3).